kayroye/kayroye/README.md

 Here are some of the projects I've been working on:

-- **Conclave**: An open-source chat application that enables individuals to interact with each other and large language models of their choice.
-[GitHub Repository](https://github.com/kayroye/conclave)

 - **MustangX**: A project aimed at assisting students in organizing their academic schedules efficiently.

 - **Ollama Parallel Requests**: A Python-based project designed to handle multiple Ollama API requests concurrently.
 [GitHub Repository](https://github.com/kayroye/ollama-parallel-requests)

 - **Prova**: A web tool allowing you to interact with API endpoints via a chat interface, powered by OpenAI.
 [GitHub Repository](https://github.com/kayroye/Prova)

+- **Conclave**: An open-source chat application that enables individuals to interact with each other and large language models of their choice.
+[GitHub Repository](https://github.com/kayroye/conclave)

 ## Contributions

-In addition to my own projects, I actively contribute to other repositories:
+In addition to my own projects, I try to contribute to other repositories:

 - **Ollama Batch Request Tool**: Collaborated on developing a Python script to act as a batch processor for Ollama, similar to OpenAI's batch API.
 [GitHub Repository](https://github.com/nathan-r-a-schultz/ollama-batch-requests)